Build Your Own Voice Assistant: Escape Alexa and Google

 Voice options: alloy, echo, fable, onyx, nova, shimmer

-For fully local operation, Piper TTS is excellent and runs on CPU with minimal latency.
+For fully local operation, Piper TTS sounds great and runs on CPU with minimal latency.

 My aspiration: design a custom personality for my assistant and clone a unique voice with ElevenLabs.
-Combined with a custom wake word, it becomes a truly personal assistant rather than a generic one.
+Pair that with a custom wake word and you get a truly personal assistant instead of a generic one.

 # Install